 8 or more weeks before start of retreat - $75.

 4-8 weeks before start of retreat - $150.

 4-1 week before the start of the retreat - $200.

 1 week to the day before start of reteat - $250.

 Cancellations made after 3:00pm on the last business day before the start of the retreat - NO REFUND.

 Work Retreatant Positions

-Work retreatant positions are available to candidates who have attended a minimum 5-day Vipassana retreat, in exchange for retreat tuition.
+Work retreatant positions are available to candidates who have attended a minimum 5-day Vipassana retreat at Spirit Rock, in exchange for retreat tuition.
 A work retreatant position consists of 5 hours of daily work, either in the kitchen or with the housekeepers.
 We ask that candidates be able-bodied adults of average physical stamina.
 Work retreatants are still invited to offer Dana to the retreat teachers and retreat staff at the end of the retreat.